wemakecustom/DirectoryLoaderBundle/README.md

 Since https://github.com/symfony/symfony/pull/14700 has been merged (Symfony 2.8+), the directory loader is included by default in Symfony.
 The documentation is kept here however for reference purposes.

+Please refer to http://symfony.com/doc/current/cookbook/configuration/configuration_organization.html for further use-cases of the DirectoryLoader.

 ## Installation

 Add the following in your root composer.json file: